jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 (One easy way to record vscode gifs is to use [chronicler](https://marketplace.visualstudio.com/items?itemName=arcsine.chronicler) with the gif setting enabled: `"chronicler.recording-defaults": { "animatedGif": true }`.)

 **Debug result (optional):**
-Did you enable the "behave-vsc.xRay" setting?
+Did you enable the `behave-vsc.xRay` setting and check the chromium logs using vscode Developer Tools?
 Did it give you any more information about the problem?
 Have you tried debugging the extension itself with your own workspace (via the instructions in <https://github.com/jimasp/behave-vsc/blob/main/CONTRIBUTING.md>)?
 If so, what was the result?